Elizabethc1986/Flavors_data_analysis/docs/notes.md

 -Action plan:
 1.Tell what we did the last time and our mision for that class 2.More comments in spanish
+3.Explore more analysis-correleations: between people who like salty food and practice heavy sports 4.Predict -decisions
-3.Be proud of myself Bravo Eli!!
+5.Be proud of myself Bravo Eli!!